filecoin-project/community/projects/implementation/lotus-en.md

 ## Team Info
 <!-- Introduce your amazing team - how many team members are working on this project and who are they?-->
-lotus is a universally open-sourced project and has a lot of open source contributers.
+lotus is a universally open-sourced project and has a lot of open source contributors.
 Currently, the maintainers are devs from [Protocol Labs.](https://protocol.ai)

 ### Team Size